401(k): What It Is And How It Works

-- Defined-Contribution Plan: 401(k) retirement plans are defined-contribution plans.
+- Defined-contribution plan: 401(k) retirement plans are defined-contribution plans.
 This means that the contributions made to the plan, combined with how the investments perform, determine the balance.
-This is in contrast to a defined benefit pension plan, which provides a specified amount once you retire.
+This contrasts with a defined-benefit pension plan, which provides a specified amount once you retire.

-- Contribution Limit: The amount you can contribute to your 401(k) is regulated by the tax code and the limit changes from year to year.
+- Contribution limit: The amount you can contribute to your 401(k) is regulated by the tax code and the limit changes from year to year.
 For 2021, the maximum you can contribute to your 401(k) is $19,500 if you’re younger than 50.
 If you’re older, or will be turning 50 in 2021, you can save an additional $6,500.

 - Vesting: When it comes to 401(k) retirement plans, vesting is essentially a fancy word for ownership.
 Each year you own a certain percentage of your account that your employer cannot forfeit or take from you.